IES Abroad has decided to discontinue our programs in Kunming effective with the spring semester of 2016.

 Kunming will be your classroom.
 The Yunnan Provincial Museum has excellent exhibits for you to learn about the city’s historical beginnings.
-Yuantong temple is an excellent site to learn local religious Buddhist practices.
+Yuantong Temple is a great place to learn local religious Buddhist practices.
 Visit the Gaoxing high-tech investment zone, Thai shopping malls, or the Dounan International Flower Auction Center.
-Go to Lake Dianchi for a perspective on environmental development or spend time in Chenggong, Kunming’s newest district to witness the birth of an entirely new urban space.
+Go to Lake Dianchi for a perspective on environmental development or spend time in Chenggong, one of Kunming’s newest districts, to witness the transformation of an urban space.

-We want you to feel at home in Kunming, so we will do everything we can to help you integrate into life there.
-Immerse yourself in the Chinese language and culture through extensive learning opportunities around the city, and to go to social events and activities planned for you and your fellow students throughout the semester.
+We want you to feel at home in Kunming, so we do everything we can to help you integrate into life there.
+Immerse yourself in Chinese language and culture through extensive learning opportunities around the city, and go to social events and activities planned for you throughout the semester.

 After you are admitted, refer to the Travel Dates section of the Predeparture Information in your MyIESabroad account before booking travel.

 **IF PARTICIPATING IN THE PRE-SEMESTER TIBET TRIP.
 THE TRIP BEGINS AND ENDS IN BEIJING.
 PLAN YOUR TRAVEL ACCORDINGLY**

 **All students NOT participating in the pre-semester Tibet trip must arrive in Kunming on this date.
 Students participating in the Tibet trip must also arrive in Kunming (from Beijing) by this date.**